MicrosoftDocs/dynamics365smb-docs/business-central/faqs-marketing-text.md

 ## What data does the capability collect?
 How is the data used?

-The capability collects your answer to the **Is this a good suggestion?** question on the **Create with Copilot** page, which can be either a thumbs-up (I like it) or thumbs-down (Needs improvement).
+The capability collects your answer to the **Is this a good suggestion?** question on the **Copilot** page, which can be either a thumbs-up (I like it) or thumbs-down (Needs improvement).
 We use this data to evaluate and improve the quality of the capability.
 More information on what data is collected is available in the [preview terms](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/).

 ## What are the limitations of [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)]?
 How can users minimize the impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] limitations when using the system?